shakacode/shakapacker/CONTRIBUTING.md

       # In Rails app for testing
       yalc link shakapacker

-      # After every chagnes in shakapacker, run the folloing in Shakapacker directory
+      # After every change in shakapacker, run the following in Shakapacker directory
       yalc push # or yalc publish --push
       ```
 3. Run the following commands to set up the development environment.